Top ten reasons why spirulina should be part of every dog's diet

 - And finally, this super food is a great source of essential fatty acids, so-called omega oils, which are crucial for proper function of the brain, nervous system, tissue and cell regeneration and healthy coat and skin.

-As you can see, it is hard not to get excited about the amazing effects of spirulina, one of my very favourite superfoods.
+As you can see, it is hard not to get excited about the amazing effects of spirulina, one of my very favorite superfoods.
 People often ask me, why I combined spirulina with Alga Calcarea, the mineral rich species of algae in GreenMin.

 One more thing.
 The quality control of spirulina production is crucial to its quality.
 Poor quality spirulina may contain toxic by-products of production.
 This is why I use only top-quality, human-grade Californian spirulina in GreenMin.